jardahrazdera/portfolio-jaroslav-tech/README.md

     For local development, you only need to ensure `DEBUG=True` is set.
 The default database credentials will work with Docker Compose out of the box.

 3.  **Run with Docker Compose:**
-    This single command builds the Docker image from the `Dockerfile`, creates a network for the containers to communicate, and starts the web application and PostgreSQL database services.
+    This single command builds the Docker image from the `Dockerfile`, creates a network for the containers to communicate, and starts the web application, PostgreSQL database, and Redis caching services.
     ```bash
     docker compose up --build
     ```